The Faculty of Science at the University of Zurich invites applications for an

 - a curriculum vitae

-- lists of publications and research funding,
+- lists of publications and research funding

-- a detailed research plan and a teaching outline
+- detailed research plan and teaching concept

 - names and contact details of three referees